Synonym(s)

 Note(s)This section has been translated automatically.

-Blocking the induction of apoptosis can contribute to the development of tumours.
-In a number of malignant diseases, especially malignant lymphomas, a downregulation of CD95 expression or mutations in the CD95 gene have been observed.
-It is therefore assumed that CD95-induced apoptosis contributes to the elimination of lymphoma cells (evidence also for mycosis fungoides and the Sezary Syndrome.
-Here c-FLIP (inhibitor molecule) plays a role.
-C-FLIP is a caspase-8/-10 homologue, which also binds to FADD, but due to a lack of catalytic activity prevents the activation of caspases in the DISC (death inducing complex) and thus apoptosis induction.
-This leads to apoptosis resistance (AICD), which could play an important role in the pathogenesis of cutaneous T-cell lymphomas.
+Blockade of apoptosis induction may contribute to tumorigenesis.
+Down-regulation of CD95 expression or mutations in the CD95 gene have been observed in a number of malignancies, particularly malignant lymphomas.
+CD95-induced apoptosis is therefore thought to contribute to the elimination of lymphoma cells (evidence also for mycosis fungoides and Sezary syndrome.
+Here, c-FLIP (inhibitor molecule) plays a role.
+C-FLIP is a caspase-8/-10 homolog that also binds to FADD, but due to lack of catalytic activity prevents activation of caspases in the DISC (death-inducing complex) and thus apoptosis induction.
+Apoptosis resistance (AICD) results, which may play a significant role in the pathogenesis of cutaneous T-cell lymphomas.

 LiteratureThis section has been translated automatically.